AdobeDocs/advertising-cloud.en/help/privacy/ad-cloud-ccpa-access-delete.md

    >
    >Deleting personal data is different than opting out, which stops the targeting of an end user with audience segments.
 However, when a consumer asks to delete personal data from [!DNL Creative], [!DNL DSP], or [!DNL DCO], the library also sends a request to Advertising Cloud to opt out the customer from segment targeting.
 For advertisers with [!DNL Search], we recommend that you provide your customers a link to [https://www.adobe.com/privacy/opt-out.html#customeruse](https://www.adobe.com/privacy/opt-out.html#customeruse), which explains how to opt out of audience segment targeting.

-1. Identify your organization's Experience Cloud ID and make sure it is linked to your Advertising Cloud accounts.
+1. Identify your Experience Cloud organization ID and make sure it is linked to your Advertising Cloud accounts.

-   An Experience Cloud ID is a 24-character alphanumeric string appended with "@AdobeOrg."
-Most Experience Cloud customers have been assigned an ID.
-If your marketing team or internal Adobe system administrator doesn't know your organization's ID, or isn't sure if it's been provisioned, contact Adobe Customer Care at gdprsupport@adobe.com.
-You'll need the ID to submit requests to the Privacy API using the `imsOrgID` namespace.
+   An Experience Cloud organization ID is a 24-character alphanumeric string appended with "@AdobeOrg."
+Most Experience Cloud customers have been assigned an organization ID.
+If your marketing team or internal Adobe system administrator doesn't know your organization ID, or isn't sure if it's been provisioned, contact Adobe Customer Care at gdprsupport@adobe.com.
+You'll need the organization ID to submit requests to the Privacy API using the `imsOrgID` namespace.

    >[!IMPORTANT]
    >
-   >Contact your company’s Advertising Cloud representative to confirm that all of your organization's Advertising Cloud accounts &mdash; including [!DNL DSP] accounts or advertisers, [!DNL Search] accounts, and [!DNL Creative] or [!DNL DCO] accounts &mdash; are linked to your Experience Cloud ID.
+   >Contact your company’s Advertising Cloud representative to confirm that all of your organization's Advertising Cloud accounts &mdash; including [!DNL DSP] accounts or advertisers, [!DNL Search] accounts, and [!DNL Creative] or [!DNL DCO] accounts &mdash; are linked to your Experience Cloud organization ID.

 1. Use either the [Adobe Experience Platform Privacy Service API](https://experienceleague.adobe.com/docs/experience-platform/privacy/api/privacy-jobs.html) (for automated requests) or the [Privacy Service UI](https://experienceleague.adobe.com/docs/experience-platform/privacy/ui/user-guide.html) (for ad-hoc requests) to submit requests to access and delete personal information to Advertising Cloud on behalf of consumers, and to check the status of existing requests.